What Is A.A.?

 - Open speaker meetings — open to alcoholics and nonalcoholics.
 (Attendance at an open A.A. meeting is the best way to learn what A.A. is, what it does, and what it does not do.)
 At speaker meetings, A.A. members “tell their stories.”
 They describe their experiences with alcohol, how they came to A.A., and how their lives have changed as a result of Alcoholics Anomymous.

-- Open discussion meetings — one member speaks briefly about his or her drinking experience, and then leads a discussion on A.A. recovery or any drinking-related problem anyone brings up.
-(Closed meetings are for A.A.s or anyone who may have a drinking problem.)
+- Open discussion meetings — Anyone can attend an open AA meeting. one member speaks briefly about his or her drinking experience, and then leads a discussion on A.A. recovery or any drinking-related problem anyone brings up.

-- Step meetings (usually closed) — discussion of one of the Twelve Steps.
+- Step and literature meetings (usually closed) — discussion of one of the Twelve Steps or other AA literature.

 - A.A. members also take meetings into correctional and treatment fscilities.